 But if you ever find yourself needing a hotel at the very last minute, there are certain discounts of that kind available.
 There’s a Japanese term for those last-minute sales/plans: 当日限定 (toujitsu gentei), or “exclusive to the day itself”.
 Some are not literally only valid on the day itself, as they may offer these rates up to 3 days in advance.
 Here are Jalan’s, Rakuten Travel’s, Tocoo’s, and Ikyu’s pages for last-minute sales.
 All pages are in Japanese, though.
 While last-minute rates are usually the cheapest you can get, remember that booking at the last minute is something done at your own risk!
 As tempting as those rates are, you might want to think twice about risking being homeless in Tokyo because you waited too late to book a hotel.

 3. Go for combo packages.

 Aside from the flight-and-hotel packages offered by many booking websites, there are shinkansen-and-hotel plans for tourists as well.
-You can check out JAPANiCAN for more details, but the packages can be up to 50% less than paying for a bullet train ride and a hotel.
-Byuu, JR’s travel agency, also has transportation-and-hotel packages, although the website is entirely in Japanese.
+For example, View, JR’s travel agency, has transportation-and-hotel packages, although the website is entirely in Japanese.
 They don’t just offer shinkansen-and-hotel (or ryokan) packages.
 Depending on the location, you might be taking a limited express, plane, or bus.
 Other travel agencies such as JTB and H.I.S. also have such packages; maybe your local travel agency may even be able to arrange something for you, so don’t hesitate to ask!
 Even some low-cost carriers (LCCs) may occasionally have affordable flight-and-hotel combos.
 Of course, these packages are a steal only if you’re planning to travel beyond Tokyo!

 4. Book directly via the hotel’s website.